one-loop/local-llm-chatbot/backend/ORDERING_SYSTEM.md

 ```

 ## Usage Example
-1. User: "Is Margherita available?"
+1. User: "Is Margherita pizza available?"
 2. Bot: "Yes!
 Margherita is available for AED 31.00.
 Would you like to place an order?"
 3. User: "Yes"
 4. Bot: "Please provide the 8 digits of your NYU ID..."